 - The cost of purchase is lower than in the money option.

 - It involves calculative risk as compared to other options.

 Some of the disadvantages are provided and discussed as follows-

 - It depends upon market predictions; hence chances of loss are more if prediction goes wrong.

 - The risk from investor’s points of view as chances of losing.

 ”’Out of the money” is used in the options market under this option underlying asset has no intrinsic value.
-At the end of option expiration investor has the option to whether the exercise the option or lapse the option by calculating risk and benefit from exercising or lapsing.
+At the end of the options expiration investor has the option to whether the exercise the option or lapse the option by calculating risk and benefit from exercising or lapsing.

 Out the money option is usually low in the cost than an in-the-money option.
 In, in-the-money option, there is an intrinsic value of an underlying asset.
 It is based on market predictions hence suitable only for experienced traders.